CharlieDigital/chrlschn/src/content/pages/kdramas.md

 ### No genre boundaries

-Korean shows -- even ones that deal with quite heavy topics like *My Mister* -- are simply not afraid to cross genres.  *My Mister* features corporate espionage, light comical touches between the three brothers at the core of the show, dark scenes with domestic abuse, and more.
+Korean shows -- even ones that deal with quite heavy topics like *My Mister* -- are simply not afraid to cross genres.  *My Mister* switches between corporate espionage, light comical touches between the three brothers at the core of the show, dark scenes with domestic abuse, and more.

 It's the same for shows like *Behind Your Touch* where one moment, it feels like slapstick and the next episode it's a dark thriller.